frictionlessdata/datapackage-r/vignettes/using_data_packages_in_r.Rmd.md

 The data are already to the database.

-We can further issue queries to hte database:

-Return first 5 elements:
+We can further issue queries to hte database and return first 5 elements:

     dbGetQuery(dp.database, 'SELECT * FROM periodic_table_sql LIMIT 5')